andreichiochiu/Hacker-News/README.md

 # Hacker News

-FAst API with in mem cache for simple implementation, in real production project we would use disitrbuted cache like REDIS
+FAst API with in mem cache for simple implementation, in real production project we would use disitrbuted cache like REDIS, memcache, etc

 ### Logging